 Shooting Style & Substance

-Alexander “Sandy” Nesbitt is a master of circumstance, equal parts intrepid traveler, logical thinker, and visual artist.
-Sandy approaches any environment armed with the belief that the magic lies somewhere in the fray – in the space where people are really living.
+Alexander “Sandy” Nesbitt is a master of circumstance, equal parts intrepid traveler, problem solver, and visual artist.
+Sandy approaches any environment armed with the belief that the magic lies somewhere in the fray – in the spaces where people are really living.
 It’s an integral part of his ability to capture real moments that define the spirit of being in a place.
-He’s an active part of his journeys, balancing making authentic images as an observer while celebrating being alive, and being present in the midst of an adventure.
+He’s an active part of his journeys, balancing making authentic images as an observer while celebrating being alive, and being present in the midst of a situation.

 Education and Early Experience

-Alexander “Sandy” Nesbitt graduated from Pratt Institute with a B.F.A.in Sculpture in 1990 after beginning his education at the University of Maine studying Engineering Physics.
-His hybrid technical and artistic skills first came together professionally in industrial design before he pivoted into photography full-time.
-Sandy officially launched his professional photo career over twenty years ago – in 1997.
+Alexander, or to friends, Sandy Nesbitt graduated from Pratt Institute with a B.F.A.in Sculpture in 1990 after beginning his education at the University of Maine studying Engineering Physics.
+This helped create his hybrid technical and artistic skills which first came together professionally in industrial design.
+As he reached 30 he sensed he was ready and pivoted into photography full-time.
+Sandy officially launched his professional photo career decades ago – in 1997.

 Grounded on his technical and artistic training at Pratt, Sandy’s work has evolved through wide-ranging documentary, artistic, journalistic, and commercial assignments.
 Initially, he was inspired by the harsh, yet vibrant city landscape around his apartment in New York’s late 80’s Lower East Side, as well as the street photography of Pratt professor Philip Perkis.
-Sandy dove into shooting in 1988, producing a visceral collection of black and white work.
-In time this lead to a documentary shooting workshop with Mary Ellen Mark in 1998.
+With the city around him as a guide Sandy dove into shooting in 1988, producing a visceral collection of black and white work.
+Seeking deeper mentorship and training Sandy embarked on a documentary shooting workshop with Mary Ellen Mark in 1998.
 From there he taught himself the realities of difficult photojournalism on a multi-year personal project in the City of the Dead in Cairo, Egypt.

-Since then he has been published in hundreds of publications and produced shoots for a list of national corporate and editorial clients.
-Sandy also has a successful collection of fine art prints that he retails at his studio and from his Newport, RI gallery – Blink Gallery.
+Egypt gave him a great start and from there he has gone on to be published in hundreds of publications and produce shoots for a list of national corporate and editorial clients.
+His background in fine art at Pratt has given Sandy a strong base to launch a successful collection of fine art prints that he retails at his studio and from his Newport, RI gallery – Blink Gallery.
 Sandy is an accomplished professional photographer and ready to put his broad technical experience, innate sense of authenticity and world travel skills to work on your advertising and editorial projects.

 Current Work & Contact Info

-For assignments, estimates, and questions please don’t hesitate to contact Sandy, or Studio Manager, Nichole.
+For assignments, estimates, and questions please don’t hesitate to contact Sandy, or Studio Manager, Nichole Dalton.

 Alexander Nesbitt Photography – 89 Thames Street, Newport, RI 02840